top of page

 To understand how HBCs work, let's review the menstrual cycle and the role of hormones.
 During a normal menstrual cycle, two hormones, follicle-stimulating hormone (FSH) and luteinizing hormone (LH), both released by the pituitary gland in the brain, manage the development of the egg, ovulation, and preparation of the uterus for implantation.
 HBCs containing estrogen and a progestin suppress FSH and LH, disrupting the process so that ovulation does not occur.
 Progestin also thins the uterine lining, decreasing monthly bleeding.

 During peri-menopause, hormonal fluctuations can be erratic, making it challenging to manage symptoms.
 By suppressing FSH and LH, HBCs prevent ovulation and stabilize estrogen levels, effectively managing symptoms associated with peri-menopause.
-In addition to stabilizing estrogen levels, HBCs can address other menopausal symptoms:

 • Contraception: Although the chances of getting pregnant decrease significantly after age 45, contraception is recommended until age 55 or one year after the final period, whichever comes first.